Sage-Bionetworks/PythonEmbedInR/README.md

 ### Expose a subset of functions within a Python module

-For many reasons, some Python functions are meant to be used internally, and these do not need to be exposed the R package.
+For many reasons, some Python functions are meant to be used internally, and these do not need to be exposed in the R package.
 For example, `notifyMe` is a Python decorator, and can only be used for other Python functions.

 Let's omit the following functions from `synapseutils` module:
 * `copyFileHandles`
 * `notifyMe`

-You would need to specify a function like `selectFunctions` below in a shared .R file:
+We need to specify a function like `selectFunctions` below in `shared.R`, an .R script that can be accessed by both `zzz.R` and `createRdFiles.R`:
 ```r
 toOmit <- c("copyFileHandles", "notifyMe")
 selectFunctions <- function(x) {